-Will There Be A 'Merry Happy Whatever' Season 2?
-Bridgit Mendler Has Ideas — EXCLUSIVE
+Netflix's 'Merry Happy Whatever' Star Bridgit Mendler Has Ideas For Season 2

 Merry Happy Whatever is technically a traditional family sitcom, yet it's unlike any you've seen before.
 While other shows' seasons usually take place over the course of a year or so, the entire first season of this one is jam-packed into just one week, during Christmastime.
 With such a unique season structure, it begs the question of whether there's any story left to tell in a Merry Happy Whatever Season 2.
 Well, according to one cast member, even though Christmas might be over for the show's family, the calendar is filled with plenty of other holidays that more seasons of the series could follow.